RokerHRO/siso93/README.md

 <img src="siso93.png" width="75%">

 White boxes denotes characters in "plane 0", yellow in "plane 1" and blue in "plane 2".
 For some characters there are alternative encodings defined if their occurrence in the encoded text is unwanted.
+More alternative encodings can be defined in the future (the yellow plane 1 has a lot of spare space, yet).

 The encoding of the "tag" byte shows this table: